REI-Network/rei/packages/gxchain-blockchain/README.md

 ![License](https://img.shields.io/npm/l/@gxchain2/blockchain)

- Definition of blockchain structure and rules, based on `@ethereumjs/blockchain`.
+ Definition of blockchain structure and rules, based on `@ethereumjs/blockchain`, fixed the incorrect calculation of total difficult difficulty under clique consensus,optimized the function to get the latest block `latestBlock`.

 ## INSTALL